pitrackster/rtmidi-bridge/README.md

 - iDevice and comptuer need to be on the same network
 - if there is to much latency you can create a wifi hotspot on the computer and connect the iDevice to this wifi hotspot

-## TODO
+## POSSIBLE IMPROVMENTS

-- enable snd-virmidi with a persistent conf file in modules ?
-- use a UI ?
 - should be able to mesure latency
 - should be able to send midi data from computer to iDevice
+- use a UI